 Since inception, we have incurred significant operating losses.
-We had an accumulated deficit of \$338.1 million as of June 30, 2021 and we expect to continue to incur significant expenses and operating losses over at least the next several years.
+We had an accumulated deficit of \$355.5 million as of September 30, 2021 and we expect to continue to incur significant expenses and operating losses over at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
 We anticipate that our expenses will increase substantially as we:

-- initiate and conduct our planned clinical trials of uproleselan, GMI-1359 and GMI-1687, including fulfilling our funding and supply commitments related to the clinical trial of uproleselan being conducted in collaboration with NCI; - conduct NDA-enabling activities related to manufacture, toxicology and clinical pharmacology for our product candidates; - manufacture additional uproleselan drug supplies for validation and prepare for commercialization;
+initiate and conduct our planned clinical trials of uproleselan, GMI-1359 and GMI-1687, including fulfilling our funding and supply commitments related to the clinical trial of uproleselan being conducted in collaboration with NCI and in relation to other ISTs;

-- seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drug candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, regulatory and scientific personnel; - maintain sufficient level of insurance including product liability and directors, officers and corporate liability insurance policies; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.
+- conduct NDA-enabling activities related to manufacture, toxicology and clinical pharmacology for our product candidates: - manufacture additional uproleselan drug supplies for validation and prepare for commercialization; - seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drug candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, regulatory and scientific personnel; - maintain sufficient level of insurance including product liability and directors, officers and corporate liability insurance policies; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.

 To fund further operations, we will need to raise capital.
 We may obtain additional financing in the future through the issuance of our common stock, through other equity or debt financings, potentially including the use of our at-the-market sales facility with Cowen, or through collaborations or partnerships with other companies.
 We may not be able to raise additional capital on terms acceptable to us, or at all, and any failure to raise capital as and when needed could compromise our ability to execute on our business plan.
 For example, the current global COVID-19 pandemic presents material uncertainty and its disruption of the capital markets may have a material adverse impact on our ability to raise additional capital if we decide to do so.
-Although it is difficult to predict future liquidity requirements, we believe that our existing cash and cash equivalents will be sufficient to fund our operations into the fourth quarter of 2022.
+Although it is difficult to predict future liquidity requirements, we believe that our existing cash and cash equivalents will be sufficient to fund our operations into the first half of 2023 without giving effect to potential business development opportunities, such as upfront or milestone payments under license and collaboration agreements, or additional financing activities including the potential sale of common stock under our 2020 Sales Agreement with Cowen described below.
 However, our ability to successfully transition to profitability will be dependent upon achieving a level of revenues adequate to support our cost structure.
 We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.